HechtYehuda/NYC-MVA-model/README.md

 #### Feature set 2: Year/Month/Season
 While a specific _pattern_ is not easily detectable among the date-related data, it is apparent that these are nonetheless relevant features.
 Intuition dictates examination of such--for example, it is highly likely that in 2020 there are fewer cases of pedestrian-related accidents, owing to reduced foot traffic caused by COVID restrictions.
 Similarly, it stands to reason that seasons may be a relevant feature--camps, not schools, are open in the summer, reducing bus traffic and children in the streets, and winter is well-known as the tourist season in NYC.
 A more granular examination is the month, but trends should follow similar patterns based on rationale.

+#### Feature set 3: Hour/Daytime/Rush hour
+Depending on the day, more accidents occur during certain hours than others.
+The raw hour feature is an obvious consideration; additional time features included are daytime--each day is calculated using the `astral` module--and whether or not the accident took place during rush hour, calculated as between 5-10 AM and 4-8 PM.